-No doubt, most badass anime scenes involve sword fights or clashes between elemental spells and/or incredible abilities.
+Many badass anime scenes involve sword fights or clashes between elemental spells and/or incredible abilities.
 But what about guns?
 In anime, a gunslinger duel can add a unique touch of classic Western.

 Guns have a uniqueness that makes them cool in ways that even swords and magic lack.
 Whether they're crafted to the personality of their wielders or simply non-lethal works of art, guns can be awesome.

-15. Jigen's Smith and Wesson Model 19 (Lupin III)
+20. Jigen's Smith & Wesson Model 19 (Lupin the Third)

 The Model 19 is chambered for .357 Magnum, giving it more stopping power and reliability, which is well-suited for Jigen's high-speed 0.3-seconds quick-draw and superhuman accuracy.

-14. Spike's Jericho 941 R (Cowboy Bebop)
+19. Spike's Jericho 941 R (Cowboy Bebop)

-Aside from those bits, there's really nothing "special" about the gun—but it fits well and looks cool in the hands of the space cowboy, not to mention how cool the model is in real-life.
+Aside from those bits, there's really nothing "special" about the gun—but it fits well and looks cool in the hands of the space cowboy, not to mention how cool the model is in real life.

-13. Beyond the Grave's Cerberus (Gungraves)
+18. Beyond the Grave's Cerberus (Gungrave)

-The high-caliber Left and Right Heads, designed with cross-shaped patterns of white and red, are owned by Beyond the Grave as his firearms.
+The high-caliber Left and Right Heads, designed with cross-shaped patterns of white and red, are owned by Beyond the Grave (real name Brandon Heat) as his primary firearms.

 His arsenal also includes the Death Hauler, a large coffin-like gun that works like a machine gun and rocket launcher.

-11. Mine's Pumpkin (Akame ga Kill!)
+16. Mine's Pumpkin (Akame ga Kill!)

 Pumpkin can also be configured in three different modes: the long barrel for additional power, the sniper barrel for far-ranged shots, and the machine gun barrel for multiple shots.

-10. Gene's Caster Gun (Outlaw Star)
+15. Gene's Caster Gun (Outlaw Star)

 Gene Starwind uses a caster gun to fight enemies when he's not on his XGP ship.
 The caster, like most guns, uses ammunition called caster shells, which are products of utilized mana and harnessed in shells.

-9. Franklin's Double Machine Gun (Hunter X Hunter)
+14. Franklin's Double Machine Gun (Hunter X Hunter)

 In Hunter X Hunter, Franklin Bordeau of the Phantom Troupe uses an Emitter-type Nen ability called Double Machine Gun.

-8. Wolfwood's Cross Punisher (Trigun)
+13. Wolfwood's Cross Punisher (Trigun)

 Wolfwood's Cross Punisher isn't just a machine gun on one end and a rocket launcher on the other, but it also has a compartment for handguns on the rest of the arms.

-7. Urameshi's Spirit Gun (Yu Yu Hakusho)
+12. Urameshi's Spirit Gun (Yu Yu Hakusho)

 During the early episodes, he's limited to one shot per day.
 Later, with training and heightened spiritual energy, he can use up to four.